juliosampaio/com.juliosampaio.k8s/README.md

    3. Copy & activate the closure (atomic `nix-env --set`).
    4. Generate / update a `k3s` systemd unit (server or agent) using the Nix-built binary.
    5. Install Traefik and cert-manager for automatic HTTPS certificates.
+   6. Set up production and stage environments with ingress configurations.

 ---